Learn how to save money on travel with these tips for cutting costs— and use the savings to take more trips! But first…

 The trick to getting by with just one suitcase?
 Doing laundry halfway through the trip— either at a local laundromat or at your lodging.

-Save Money on Hotels
+Save Money on Travel with a Home Exchange

 I find that Airbnb and VRBO rentals are usually less expensive than a hotel and often include laundry machines.

 A home exchange is even cheaper than a short-term rental.
 That’s when you and your overseas host agree to swap homes for a specified length of time using one of several online platforms dedicated to the practice.
 The only cost is the platform’s annual membership fee, which is about the cost of one night’s lodging.
 You’re almost certain to have laundry facilities available with a home exchange, along with all the other amenities of a private residence.
-See my separate article for everything you need to know about home exchanges
+See my separate article for everything you need to know about home exchanges.

 If you prefer traditional hotels, rates are again lower during the shoulder season.
 Here too, credit card loyalty points can get you free or discounted nights with major brands.
 (I use a Marriott credit card for hotel points— it comes with several great perks.)